Project Guidelines, Part 2

 Your user accounts and database names will be the same as your Westmont email address.

-- Please attach a copy of your (possibly revised) project proposal from Part 1,
+- (2pt) Please include a copy of your (possibly revised) project proposal

 including the (i) motivation, (ii) E/R diagram, and (iii) conversions to relations.

 If you have modified your design because of my feedback (or any other reason),